smartcontractkit/documentation/docs/chainlink-nodes/run-an-ethereum-client.md

   }
 ---

 Chainlink nodes must be able to connect to an Ethereum client with an active websocket connection.
-This is accomplished by running both an execution client and a concensus client.
-You can run these clients yourself, butrunning Ethereum clients requires significant storage and network resources.
-Optionally, you can use [External Services](#external-services) that handle management of these clients for you.
+This is accomplished by running both an execution client and a consensus client.
+You can run these clients yourself, but running Ethereum clients requires significant storage and network resources.
+Optionally, you can use [External Services](#external-services) that manage these clients for you.

 > 📘 If you run these clients yourself, you must enable the websockets API.
 The websockets API is required for the Chainlink node to communicate with the Ethereum blockchain.